 - Follow U.S. Department of Labor’s Fair Labor Standards Act guidelines when deciding intern compensation.

 - Home-Based Businesses must be screened prior to approval to participate in AACC’s Internship Program.
 Here is our Home-Based Business Checklist.

 - Review Starting and Maintaining a Quality Internship Program (Messiah College), a free employer internship handbook —especially if you are creating a program.

 Once your mentor and position description are in place, then you can get started on the recruitment process:

-- Post the position: Register on the Internship Navigator, AACC’s searchable database.
-After your registration has been approved, you can then upload the position description.
-Please allow one to three business days for your posting to be reviewed and approved.
+- Post the position: Register on the College Central Network (CCN), AACC’s searchable database.
+After your registration has been approved, you can upload the position description.
+Allow one to three business days for your posting to be reviewed and approved.
 Once the posting is approved, you will be able to see student résumés and students will be able to see your posting and apply for the position.

 - Explore recruitment strategies: Contact the Internship Office to explore options for promoting your internships with the academic departments and at recruitment events.

 At the end of the internship, feedback is always appreciated.
 Please share with the internship office:

 - Suggestions to improve the AACC internship process